 Global Manager, Design & Construction

-Unity’s community-driven workplace aligns a variety of different spaces and work settings to create a technology-infused brand journey, with an office design unique to them.
+Unity’s community-driven workplace aligns a variety of different spaces and work settings to create a technology-infused brand journey, with a unique and impactful office design.

 For office design requirements in London or the U.K., please contact Emily Downes, Senior Associate - Client Services.